-The key responsibilities in the Fisheries Assessment Working Groups' terms of reference are to:31 - assess the status of fisheries and fish stocks relative to MSY-compatible reference points and other relevant indicators of stock status; - evaluate projections of stock size under alternative management scenarios; and - review results from relevant research projects.
+The key responsibilities in the Fisheries Assessment Working Groups' terms of reference are to:32

+- assess the status of fisheries and fish stocks relative to MSY-compatible reference points and other relevant indicators of stock status; - evaluate projections of stock size under alternative management scenarios; and - review results from relevant research projects.

 The Groups meet regularly from January to May (for stocks with a 1 October fishing year) and September to November (for stocks with a 1 April fishing year).
 They combine the results of scientific research with catch and effort reports from commercial fisheries, data from FNZ's Observer Programme, and other information to produce assessments of the status of New Zealand's fish stocks.
-This information is summarised and made publicly available in two annual Fisheries Assessment Plenary Reports, one published in May and one in November.32 In these plenary reports, summary tables describe current stock status and future stock projections and are used to evaluate fisheries performance relative to the Harvest Strategy Standard and other management targets.
+This information is summarised and made publicly available in two annual Fisheries Assessment Plenary Reports, one published in May and one in November.33 In these plenary reports, summary tables describe current stock status and future stock projections and are used to evaluate fisheries performance relative to the Harvest Strategy Standard and other management targets.

 The working groups meet annually as a plenary (also open to the public) to discuss any major changes in stock status.
 One plenary is held in May (for stocks with a 1 October fishing year) and another in November (for stocks with a 1 April fishing year).
-However, the working groups and plenary do not make management recommendations or decisions - this responsibility lies with FNZ fisheries managers and the Minister of Fisheries, based on information provided by the working groups.
-The working groups have a respected reputation for ensuring that managers are provided with information that they can trust and which will withstand scrutiny and criticism.33 For key species, or for novel or contentious science, the working group peer review process is strengthened by secondary reviews which may be undertaken by invited international reviewers or panels of independent experts at special meetings.34 Making management decisions With over 600 stocks in the QMS, it is not possible to review and adjust the sustainability measures for every stock every year.
-FNZ uses an internal prioritisation process to decide which stocks will be reviewed every year.
-The information and evaluations provided by the Working Groups are key inputs for determining priorities.
-For each stock requiring a sustainability review (including adjustments to a TAC and/or the deemed value rate), FNZ prepares a consultation paper setting out the issues and potential management options.
-Anyone may participate in this consultation process - but the Minister is obliged by law to consult representatives of Maori, environmental, commercial and recreational interests, and to provide for the input and participation of customary fishing interests.35 FNZ's fisheries managers consider the submissions that have been made and prepare a final advice paper with recommendations to the Minister of Fisheries.
-If the Minister decides to adjust a TAC or a deemed value rate for a stock, the decision is implemented by way of a notice in the New Zealand Gazette, and takes effect at the beginning of the next fishing year for the stock.
-For example, for the 1 October 2018 fishing year, the TACs of 32 stocks were reviewed and deemed value rates for 13 stocks were adjusted.36 29 Ministry for Primary Industries (2014).
+However, the working groups and plenary do not make management recommendations or decisions - this responsibility lies with FNZ fisheries managers and the Minister, based on information provided by the working groups.

+The working groups have a respected reputation for ensuring that managers are provided with information that they can trust and which will withstand scrutiny and criticism.34 For key species, or for novel or contentious science, the working group peer review process is strengthened by secondary reviews which may be undertaken by invited international reviewers or panels of independent experts at special meetings.35

+Making management decisions

+With over 600 stocks in the QMS, it is not possible to review and adjust the sustainability measures for every stock every year.
+FNZ

-30 Ibid.
+31 Ibid.

-31 For terms of reference, see Fisheries New Zealand (2018).
+32 For terms of reference, see Fisheries New Zealand (2021c).

-32 See, for example, Fisheries New Zealand (2018).
+33 See, for example, Fisheries New Zealand (2021c).

-34 Ibid.
+35 Ibid.